Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Sub Articles/Library Methods/String Methods.md

 - `str` - The string content to find the first matched pattern.
 - `pattern` - The specific pattern to find the match.
-- `startPos` - The starting index position of the string to find the first match; Default value: `1`.
+- `startPos` - An optional parameter, The starting index position of the string to find the first match; Default value: `1`.

 Example:
 ```lua